wvanderp/notes/free-ideas.md

 It tracks your location, media consumption, visited pages, sleep pattern, who you have met, heart rate, it's recording audio.

-It's like the ultimate survalance service but you are survaling yourself.
+It's like the ultimate surveillance service but you are survaling yourself.

 There should be room to add text like a journal for the day where the events can trigger stories like apples journaling apps

-## tourism collection log
+## Tourism collection log

 A list of the thing you have to visit and do to complete a area.